Hyd y Cwrs nodweddiadol

 Addysg a Dysgu

 How will I learn?

 The taught part of the course is delivered through seminars and lectures, with a strong emphasis placed on independent study.
-In the final semester (June-September), you will complete a 15,000 word dissertation, and arrange your level of contact time with your assigned dissertation supervisor.
+In the final semester (June-September), you will complete an extended dissertation on a topic of your choice, subject to the approval of the course coordinator.

 What will I learn?

 On this course you have the flexibility to choose from a wide range of optional modules, allowing you to tailor your study to your needs and interests.
 Whichever modules you take, you will be given a thorough grounding in legal theory and practice to make you ready for the rigorous demands of the modern legal workplace.
 This study of legal theory is then always balanced with the investigation of an array of fascinating case studies to illuminate your study and put you in touch with an authentic experience of legal cases.